thkoch2001/tvlfyi_depot/web/tvl/blog/2024-02-tvix-update.md

 expose a POSIX filesystem directly, or targets where we don't have a filesystem at all (like WASM).

-Using the `EvalIO` trait also allows avoiding the `tvix-eval` crate to get too strongly coupled to a specific store implementation, hashing scheme etc [^2].
+Using the `EvalIO` trait also lets `tvix-eval` avoid becoming too strongly coupled to a specific store implementation, hashing scheme etc[^2].
 As we can extend the set of builtins available to the evaluator with "foreign builtins", these can live in other crates.

 Following this pattern, we started implementing some of the "basic" builtins that deal with path access in `tvix-eval`, like: